post-hero-img

 It also allows the user to go straight to your home page, providing them with more opportunities to explore your website.

-404 Pages Best Practices and Examples
+404 Page Best Practices and Examples

 A great example to start is Airbnb’s 404 error page.
 Here are the things Airbnb has implemented into its 404 page design: